Robust Revenue Maximization Under Minimal Statistical Information: Discussion and Future Directions

 We believe that the general topic of ``robust revenue with minimal statistical information'' gives rise to many interesting questions and variants; below we propose directions for possible future work.

-\paragraph{Approximation ratio vs absolute revenue} As we already mentioned in the paper, besides the robust approximation \emph{ratio} in~\eqref{eq:apxopt}, another quantity of independent interest is that given in~\eqref{eq:vanilla_rev}: This can be seen as a ``vanilla'' notion of robust revenue maximization, and it was considered in \citet{Azar:2013aa} (where they proved maximin optimality for deterministic mechanisms); it was also of central interest in the work by \citet{Carrasco2018}.
+\paragraph{Approximation ratio vs absolute revenue} As we already mentioned in the paper, besides the robust approximation \emph{ratio} in~\eqref{eq:apxopt}, another quantity of independent interest is that given in~\eqref{eq:vanilla_rev}: This can be seen as a ``vanilla'' notion of robust revenue maximization, and it was considered in \citet{Azar:2013aa} (where they proved maximin optimality for deterministic mechanisms); it was also of central interest in the work by \citet{Carrasco2018} and in other works in the economics and management science literature (e.g., \citep{Ko_yi_it_2020,Suzdaltsev2020,Carroll:2017aa}).

 It is perhaps subjective to ask which, if any, of the two quantities is ``better'', as both have their merits.
 From a theoretical perspective, the \emph{absolute revenue} in \eqref{eq:vanilla_rev} is a simpler quantity (e.g.\ it behaves linearly with respect to convex combinations of mechanisms and distributions) and thus probably easier to extend to other settings; furthermore, it might be more appealing to an economist.
 On the other hand, the \emph{approximation ratio} in \eqref{eq:apxopt} is ``dimensionless'' or ``scale-free'', and arguably rather natural for a computer scientist.